 I also enjoy my role working with the many students who come to Augsburg interested in ministry and church work.
-As former camp-counselor, youth director, youth pastor, and youth-and-family pastor, I consider it a privilege to be a part of the biblical and theological formation of developing Christian leaders.
-One of my core interests is in the study of how the Word forms, guides, strengthens, challenges, and supports Christian communities.
-This core interest in the Word-That-Does-Stuff led to my involvement in writing for Crazy Talk and Crazy Book.
+As a former camp-counselor, youth director, youth pastor, and youth-and-family pastor, I consider it a privilege to be a part of the biblical and theological formation of developing Christian leaders, especially those in our Youth and Family Ministry (YFM) program.
+Much of my teaching (as with much of my scholarship) is focused through the History of Christianity.
+I believe that an appreciation of where the church has been, where it’s at today, and where it might be going will better guide budding Christian leaders.

 - B.A., University of California, 1984